Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Emoji Sentiment

 \section{Emoji Sentiment}

-Expressing sentiment is one of the main functionalities of using emojis \cite{ai2017untangling}, and for most emojis, especially face emojis.
-Previous work has performed human annotation of emoji sentiment \cite{hu2017spice} and incorporated emoji information to improve the downstream sentiment \cite{Felbo_2017, chen2019emojipowered}.
-In this section, we ask ChatGPT to annotate the emoji sentiment and evaluate ChatGPT performance on the sentiment of tweets with emojis.
+Expressing sentiment is one of the primary functions of emojis, especially face emojis \cite{ai2017untangling}.
+Previous research has employed human annotation to investigate emoji sentiment \cite{hu2017spice} and has incorporated emoji information to enhance downstream sentiment analysis \cite{Felbo_2017, chen2019emojipowered}.
+In this section, we prompt ChatGPT to annotate emoji sentiment and compare its annotations with those of humans.
+Additionally, we evaluate ChatGPT's performance in predicting the sentiment of tweets containing emojis for downstream tasks.